 More than 100 studies have been done about nuclear power's carbon footprint, and many have come to contradictory conclusions.
-An analysis of the studies was conducted in 2008 by Virginia Tech and University of Singapore professor Benjamin Sovacool.
-His conclusion is that nuclear power is responsible for about six times the carbon emissions of wind power, and 2-3 times the carbon emissions of various types of solar power technologies-and the renewables' carbon footprint drops as the technology becomes more efficient.
+A major study that sought to make sense of all the other studies was conducted in 2008 by Virginia Tech and University of Singapore professor Benjamin Sovacool.8 His conclusion is that nuclear power is responsible for about six times the carbon emissions of wind power, and 2-3 times the carbon emissions of various types of solar power technologies.
 At such a disparity in carbon emissions, nuclear should not qualify as a "clean energy" technology even based only on carbon releases, much less other pollutants.

-The nuclear fuel chain is necessary for nuclear reactors, and pollutes our environment
+The nuclear fuel chain is necessary for nuclear reactors, and polluting